AADmitriy/pathfinder-checker/README.md

 Test cases for load resistance check: medium_load_level, big, weird, weird1

 All files in this repository are free to copy and reuse

+# 👑👑👑Сontributors👑👑👑:
+[Vpavlenko](https://github.com/pvlvld)'s code was employed to produce correct responses for certain examinations.
+Also, I was instructed about the rightness of specific test cases by him.

+Snazarenko's code was employed for validating the accuracy of the produced responses.
+Additionally, he developed the path2 test.

+OAdamenko identified files with incorrect formats and noted the absence of others.

+[Rosinnii](https://github.com/Corkerro) identified a set of files that were unyielding to specific pathfinder implementations.
+Also, he taught me about the significant differences between LF and CRLF files.